 The first two years of a student's college education usually consist of general education courses, introductory courses in a major and/or program of study and selected electives.
-Refer to page 22 for additional information on transfer and MACRAO.
 Academic advisors will assist students in planning their transfer program.
 They can also provide transfer guide sheets indicating JC courses that meet the requirements of various programs of study at four-year colleges.
 Sample curricula for a few popular transfer programs are included.

 - Art

-- · English
+- English

 - History

-- · Music
+- Music

-- · Theatre
+- Theatre

-DIGITAL PHOTOGRAPHY - CERTIFICATE (DIPH.CERT)
+Digital Photography - Certificate (DIPH.CERT)